-- assistance for HADs in the fitting of hearing aid systems (including subjective and objective evaluation of aid performance and effectiveness, and teaching the client how to fit, use and care for hearing aids) as set out by the HAD in the management and rehabilitation plan agreed with the client. - Carrying out ear wax removal under supervision of their HAD - the provision of information and advice to clients regarding rehabilitation as determined by the HAD - advice and provision of assistive technologies to clients - the provision of appropriate post-fitting aftercare services - the recognition of where there is the need for advice and management from the HAD - the ability to work co-operatively with other professionals in health and social care in the management of care plans for individual clients.
+- assistance for HADs in the fitting of hearing aid systems (including subjective and objective evaluation of aid performance and effectiveness, and teaching the client how to fit, use and care for hearing aids).
+The acoustic parameters of the fitting should have been pre-determined and set out by the HAD before the fitting is completed by the HCA as agreed with the client and set out and recorded by the HAD in the management and rehabilitation plan. - carrying out ear wax removal under supervision of their HAD - the provision of information and advice to clients regarding rehabilitation as determined by the HAD - advice and provision of assistive technologies to clients - the provision of appropriate post-fitting aftercare services - the recognition of where there is the need for advice and management from the HAD - the ability to work co-operatively with other professionals in health and social care in the management of care plans for individual clients.